gmc-code/PC-Latex1/docs/latex_science/chemistry/chemistry_chemfig.rst

 See: https://www.overleaf.com/learn/latex/Chemistry_formulae
 See: https://mirror.aarnet.edu.au/pub/CTAN/macros/generic/chemfig/chemfig-en.pdf

-| ingAi can be used to quickly get chemfig.
+| BingAi can be used to quickly get structural diagrams of chemicals by inlcuding "chemfig latex" in the prompt.
+| Output latex can be copied and pasted into overleaf so that a pdf can be produced.
 | e.g prompt: write latex with chemfig for 20 organic compounds

 ----